 lady lazarus is the solo music project of melissa ann sweat...

-a singer-songwriter, artist, and creative writer from San Jose, California currently living in Austin, Texas.
+a singer-songwriter, artist, and creative writer from San Jose, now living by the beach in Aptos, CA.

 Since her first release, Mantic in 2011, Lady Lazarus has received significant attention for her singular brand of spirited and enchanting, “dream folk-pop” composed for mainly voice and keyboard/piano.
 Among Lady Lazarus’ influences are Tom Waits, Guided By Voices, Joanna Newsom, Bill Callahan, and Vashti Bunyan; she has garnered comparisons to the latter three, as well as to Cat Power, Grouper, Regina Spektor, Daniel Johnston, Erik Satie, and Philip Glass.

 In 2013, while living in Los Angeles, Lady Lazarus self-released her second album All My Love In Half Light to wide acclaim, including an LA Weekly feature, a 7.8 album review from Pitchfork, NPR music video premiere, and more.
 A highlight of the year was opening for Youth Lagoon on two nights—one at the historic El Rey Theatre in Los Angeles.